WalletConnect/walletconnect-docs/docs/specs/clients/core/pairing/pairing-methods.md

 ---

-## 6. Peer B does not match the required list and does not partially matche the optional list
+## 6. Peer B does not match the required list and does not partially matches the optional list

 ### Peer A's pairing uri:
     uri = "...req-methods="wc_sessionRequest"&opt-methods="wc_authBatchRequest","wc_authRequest""